Muslims from Pakistan, Bangladesh should be thrown out of country: Shiv Sena

 Tell me if view on Savarkar is yours or that of Shiv Sena: Chavan on Raut’s comments

 "Just a few weeks back it was same Raj Thackeray who was against the CAA, and now just for votes, he is changing colours.
 It is clear the BJP wants to get political benefits.
-With CAA not only Muslims but 30 to 40 percent Hindus will be affected.
+With CAA not only Muslims but 30 to 40 per cent Hindus will be affected.
 In this law, army men, the family of an ex-president are not getting included and are being shown as outsiders," it said.